 Historic East New Market is home to two murals across the street from each other at the small town’s main intersection.
 One is on the Mason building; the other is on the municipal building.
 Both murals capture a sense of the business and commerce of the area.
 One shows trading between Native Americans and settlers; the other shows a train, a nod to the important role railroading played in this area.
-Mural created by Michael Rosato.
+Murals created by Michael Rosato.

 LOCATION: Main Street (Route 16) and Railroad Avenue (Route 14), East New Market, MD 21631

 INSPIRATION FOR THE MURAL:

-“On the Eastern Shore…there would be no town or village until the close of the century; even famous settlements like Oxford, Cambridge and Easton would not come till late, and this was understandable, for it was only at the ends of the innumerable peninsulas that pioneers settled….But wherever men accumulate, towns begin mysteriously begin to form…” (p.
-149, The Marsh)
+“On the Eastern Shore…there would be no town or village until the close of the century; even famous settlements like Oxford, Cambridge and Easton would not come till late, and this was understandable, for it was only at the ends of the innumerable peninsulas that pioneers settled….But wherever men accumulate, towns begin mysteriously begin to form…” (Chesapeake, page 149, The Marsh)

-“…But now, with the possibility of a rail system running the length of the peninsula and connecting with the North at Philadelphia and the South via Norfolk, the Eastern Shore had a bright future…” (p.
-566, The Railroad)
+“…But now, with the possibility of a rail system running the length of the peninsula and connecting with the North at Philadelphia and the South via Norfolk, the Eastern Shore had a bright future…” (page 566, The Railroad)

 This mural honoring local watermen graces the outside of the Dorchester County Visitor Center facing the Choptank River.
 The 33-foot by 11-foot mural, which shows three watermen harvesting oysters, is visible from the Malkus Bridge for people driving into Cambridge.
-Get a close-up view by strolling from the Visitor Center parking lot down the curving boardwalk toward the water, and then turn around for a look.
+Get a close-up view from the elevated walkway near the main entrance or by strolling from the Visitor Center parking lot down the curving boardwalk toward the water, and then turn around for a look.
 Be sure to stop in the Visitor Center for information about the area, exhibits, restrooms, and more.
-The Visitor Center is open daily, 8:30am-5pm, except major holidays.
+The Visitor Center is open daily, 8:30am-4:30pm, except major holidays.
+Mural created by Michael Rosato.

 LOCATION: Dorchester County Visitor Center, 2 Rose Hill Place, Cambridge, MD 21613